 Why Do Stories Need Mentors?

-In my last post on the Hero’s Journey, we learned how heroic stories begin.
-They start with conflict — either from within or without — that upsets the peace they enjoy (Step 2: Call to Action).
+In my last article on the Hero’s Journey, we learned how heroic stories begin.
+They start with conflict either from within or without that upsets the peace they enjoy (Step 2: Call to Action).

-And this conflict is almost always so overwhelming that the hero doesn’t want to rise to the challenge.
+This conflict is almost always so overwhelming that the hero doesn’t want to rise to the challenge.
 It’s just too much.
 The next step, the Refusal of the Call, connects the reader to the protagonist.
-“I’m just like him or her,” the reader might think.
+“I’m just like them,” the reader might think.